-In this article let us discuss the Nginx(pronunced as engine-x) web server.
+In this article let us discuss the Nginx(pronounced as engine-x) web server.
 From late 95’s Apache is the prominent web server in the web industry and most of the websites are using till today.
 We will see that is the bottleneck with Apache on heavy load with high concurrency.
-The latest Apache uses either pre fork method or worker multi-process mode (MPM).
+The latest Apache uses either a prefork method or worker multi-process mode (MPM).
 In both the cases when the client sends request the Apache will create additional processes/threads to process the request.
 When a process or thread gets spawned, there is a load on the hardware where it utilizes the CPU and RAM.
-During the heavier loads the resources availability will get drained and hence Apache won’t accept any new requests/the processing of requests will get slows down.
+During the heavier loads, the availability of the resources will get drained and hence Apache won’t accept any new requests/the processing of requests will get slows down.